runpod/runpod-python/docs/serverless-worker.md

 }
 ```

-The inputS should match the inputs your model would expect to see from the API.
+The inputs should match the inputs your model would expect to see from the API.
+Then set `TEST_LOCAL` to `true` in the .env file and run the worker.